How Much Sun Does A Japanese Maple Need?

 Too much sun

 Next, place a shade over the tree.
-You can do this by placing a garden umbrella if the tree is small.
-For larger specimens, you need to make a frame and put shade netting over it.
+If the tree is small, you can do this by placing a garden umbrella.
+You need to make a frame and put shade netting over larger specimens.

-Also, be sure to mulch the root zone with a layer of mulch at least 2-3 inches thick.
+Also, mulch the root zone with a layer at least 2-3 inches thick.

 If sunburn recurs then you need to transplant the maple to a place with some shade.